The Capote Tapes is a fascinating homage to one of America’s greatest novelists and most talked about socialite.

 Despite the crux of the film not having as much pay-off as one might hope for, The Capote Tapes is still an interesting and thorough piece of documentary filmmaking, providing an abundance of interesting facts and enlightening insights into the life of Truman Capote and those around him.

-Greenwich Entertainment will release The Capote Tapes in US theaters starting Friday, September 10, and on Digital on October 26, 2021.
+Greenwich Entertainment released The Capote Tapes in theaters starting Friday, September 10, and on Digital on October 26, 2021.